cidrblock/drawthe.net/README.md

 - `version`: (default: 1.01) The version of the diagram.

 ### Icons

+The icon's key will be used as the text value, therefore icon names have to be unique.

 `icons`:
 - `color`: (default: orange) The icon text color.
 - `fill`: (default: orange) The fill color for the icon bounding box.